Cultured Guru Logo

 Gingerbread Muffin Recipe with Eggnog Icing

-Eggnog mixed with powdered sugar makes a fantastic icing for gingerbread muffins.
-It enhances the flavor and creates a beautifully smooth and sturdy finish.
-Unlike traditional milk-based icings, eggnog creates an icing that dries more effectively.
-The rich, spiced flavor of eggnog complements the warm spices in the gingerbread, adding a festive depth to each bite.
-This icing offers a subtle sweetness and creaminess that pairs perfectly with the muffins’ bold flavors of ginger, cinnamon, and cloves.
+I decided to try Eggnog mixed with powdered sugar to add icing to these muffins.
+Eggnog enhances the flavor and creates a beautifully smooth and sturdy finish to the icing drizzles.
+Unlike traditional milk-based icings, eggnog dries more effectively.
+The rich, spiced flavor of eggnog also complements the warm spices in the gingerbread.

 Gingerbread Muffin Recipe Tips